vimus/libmpd-haskell/README.md

 * Use -Wall during development and try to eliminate all warnings before submitting your patch

-* Merge against the upstream branch before submitting your patch.
+* Merge the upstream branch and redo your patch if necessary before submitting it

 * Before merging trunk with master, all tests must pass